 I think they need to hear the words of Jesus: "Ye do err, not knowing the scriptures, nor the power of God" (Matthew 22:29).
-And those who pay attention to their ludicrous distortions of the Bible need to heed some other words of Saint Paul: "From such turn away" (II Timothy 3:5).
+And those who hear their ludicrous distortions of the Bible need to heed some other words of Saint Paul: "From such turn away" (II Timothy 3:5).